 You can search these records in the Researchers tab.
 It's possible that multiple author records have been created for you or that some publications are linked to another researcher.

 How can you make sure the information about you and your publications is correct in Web of Science?
-You can claim your author record, via Publons.
-Corrections made in Publons will be automatically reflected in the Web of Science author record.
-The author record will be enriched with information from Publons, for example with your Peer review activities, picture and ORCID iD.
-Web of Science calls a claimed author record a 'researcher profile' - they can be recognized by the green check mark behind the name of the author.
+You can claim your author record.
+Web of Science calls a claimed author record a 'Web of Science Researcher Profile' - they can be recognized by the green check mark behind the name of the author.

 Disadvantage:

-TIP: A manual about how to create a Publons Profile / ResearcherID can be downloaded here.
+TIP: A manual about how to create your Web of Science Researcher Profile can be downloaded here.

 An author record in Web of Science contains: